The historic Apollo 11 moon landing is televised on

 become one of the premier character actresses in film and television.
 Fans of I Love

 Lucy, may recall Felton for her guest appearances in 1953.
+Her son, actor Lee Millar, provided the voice of Jim Dear in Lady and the Tramp.
 (Sadly Felton died of a

 stroke on the evening of December 14, 1966, only hours before the death of Walt

 for his beautiful background paintings for such